-Battling Neurodegenerative Disorders: Stroke, Alzheimer’s and Aging
+Battling Neurodegenerative Disorders: Stroke, TBI, Alzheimer’s and Aging

 New knowledge is gained specifically, by investigating the action and the role of activity of the heme oxygenase enzyme and its unique bioactive metabolites, namely, carbon monoxide, iron, biliverdin, and bilirubin.

 Thirdly our lab provides molecular evidence for the potential therapeutic applications of complementary and alternative medicines (CAM).